amitg87/asana-chrome-plugin/README.md

-# The Unofficial Asana Chrome Plugin
+# Unofficial Asana Chrome Extension

-This is a free, open-source Chrome extension to allow quick and easy access to Asana.
+This is a free, open-source, unofficial Chrome extension to allow quick and easy access to Asana.
 This extension uses Asana API to communicate with Asana.

 This extension is based on Asana's - Official Chrome Extension available here: